stereoplegic/structor/docs/working-with-code.md

 ];
 ```

-On contrary, a namespace's `reducer.js` file is a combination of reducers in namespace in a single endpoint in the global Redux state.
+On contrary, a namespace's `reducer.js` file provides a combination of reducers of the namespace,
+which is injected as a single endpoint in the global Redux state.
 It means that reducer of each container will be injected into a namespace state,
 then the namespace's state will be injected into the global state.
 It looks like the following schema:
 ```